charles-blouin/rosppm/README.md

 ## Running the code

 ```
+roscore
-rosrun rosserial_python serial_node.py _port:=/dev/ttyACM1 _baud:115200
+rosrun rosserial_python serial_node.py _port:=/dev/ttyACM1 _baud:=115200
+rostopic pub --once /rosppm_arduino/set_ppm rosppm/ppm_io '{header: auto, a: 1.0, b: 0.5, c: 0., d: 0., e: 0., f: 0., g: 0., h: 0., i: 1.}'
 ```

 ## Launching rosppm
-The simplest way to see if usb2ppm is properly working is to use roslaunch First, launch the roscore in a new terminal window:
+The simplest way to see if rosppm is properly working is to use roslaunch First, launch the roscore in a new terminal window:
 ```
 roscore
 ```
-Next, in a new terminal, run the usb2ppm send_Tx launch file which subscribes channel values and publish it to the transmitter
+Next, in a new terminal, run the rosserial send_Tx launch file which subscribes channel values and publish it to the transmitter

 ```
 roslaunch rosppm send_Tx.launch